 There’s a small cabin in the pines by a secluded lake in north Ontario.
-I had rented it for two weeks every summer for the last twelve years.
+I had rented it for two weeks every summer for twelve years.
 The Belvedere it is called.
 When its owner passed, his wife wanted me to have it, so we made a deal and it is mine now.
 Its shingles are puckered and mossy, and the mortar between the cut logs is crumbling away.
 I’ll fix it though, because one day I hope to live in it.

 I have furnished it with esoterica from my cluttered mind.
-Mementos from the movies, and music that I adore.
+Mementos from the movies, books, and music that I adore.
 A stuffed raccoon with a ray gun and ammo vest.
 A Palantir, its globe of glass ensconced in carved briarwood.
 The mother ship from Close Encounters.
 Cellophane flowers.
 An onion made of glass.
 A parking meter, and a guitar with a face painted on it (crying).
 Many more where those came from.

 Some of these things had cost me dearly.
 Others I had bartered for.
 One that I got for nothing was a broken park bench.
 Its frame is of cast iron, still intact.
 All that was needed was some good stout lumber to fix it up.
-This I have done, and it is bolted solidly onto a flat rock near my shoreline.
+This I have done, and it is bolted solidly onto a flat rock near the shoreline.

-It was early fall, and I had arrived quite late the night before, straight from my job in the city.
+At the time of this story, it was early fall, and I had arrived quite late the night before, straight from my job in the city.
 I had not slept well, even though the peace here is immutable.
 I awoke, still in darkness, then stoked the fire and relit a couple of kerosene lamps (I am pretending to be a pioneer).
 Putting the percolator on the stovetop, I waited for the precious cup to warm my hands and my spirits.

 As soon as the soft glow of dawn gave shape to my flagstone steps, I put on a warm sweater and jeans and went down to the bench by the still lake.
 It was that enchanting moment when the sparkling stars settle more deeply into midnight blue, and are then chided by our own star into cerulean.